 Groundbreaking ceremony held for the new campus along Boca Ciega Bay on the southern tip of St. Petersburg.
 The college received 186 shovels from colleges across the country, including Loyola University, Tulane, Yale, FSU, and the Georgia Institute of Technology.
 The shovels were a symbol of the unity of academia.

-First classes held at new campus along Boca Ciega Bay.
+The first semester that all classes and students were located on the new campus along Boca Ciega Bay.

 Nov.
 30, 1966